Frequently asked questions

 - How do I book a Professional Skills test?

-Candidates on our AO route who are starting their programme before 1/4/20 will be required to book a Professional Skills test in numeracy and literacy within 6 weeks.
+Candidates on our AO route who are starting their programme before 1/4/20 will be required to pass a Professional Skills test in numeracy and literacy within 6 weeks.
 For further information about the tests and how to book, please click here.
 Candidates starting their ITT course in September 2020 will be required to pass our in-house skills tests in these fields.